 It is time to wind down from the days activities.
 Even though kapha is becoming dominant at this point, the effects of pitta and vata can carry over in the form of an overactive mind.
 Use this kapha energy to calm over activity and promote relaxation.
-The evening is a time for nurturing the self.
+The evening is the best time for self-care.

-Dinner should be eaten early (between 6-7pm).
-Eating too late in the evening leads to undigested foods in the system and thus accumulated toxins.
+Eat dinner early (between 6-7pm).
+Eating too late in the evening leads to undigested foods in the system which accumulates as toxins.
 If the meal is eaten too late or if the meal is too heavy, kapha’s influence will cause sluggishness.
 A pitta nature may be able to eat slightly later due to their stronger digestive ability.

 It is best to avoid bathing or wetting the head in the evening.
 The water energy is already high at this time.
 By adding extra water, we can cause an accumulation that will not dry up easily overnight and may cause water retention or swelling in the body.
 Puffy eyes upon waking are a common sign of water retention.

 Relaxation is essential before bed to ensure a proper rest.
-One should aim to get to sleep before 10 pm.
+Aim to get to sleep before 10 pm.
 Since kapha has accumulated all evening, the body will naturally be sleepy.
 If you listen to the natural rhythms, your body will sync into a deep, regenerative sleep.

-Mid-night – 10pm-2am is again pitta time.
+10pm-2am is again pitta time.
 The fire element is strong, and the stars shine brightly.
 Although pitta will give a spurt of energy and creativity, one must avoid staying up into the late hours.
 If one stays awake until after 10 pm, the active nature of pitta can prevent sleep.
-It is the hours of sleep that one gets before midnight that are the most rejuvenating.
-These hours are much more important than the hours of sleep after midnight – if you consistently miss the deep rejuvenating sleep before 12 am, imbalances in the body can occur.
+It is the hours of sleep that we get before midnight that are the most rejuvenating.
+These hours are much more important than the hours of sleep after midnight – if you consistently miss the deep rejuvenating sleep before 12 am, you can experience imbalances in your body.

 At night, the body naturally cools through the skin.
 If the system is busy digesting at night, this heat will stay in the body.
 The excess heat will prevent a comfortable sleep, especially in those who already have a hot nature.

 Due to the natural movement at this time, the processes of elimination are most active.
 The body naturally wants to cleanse and excrete.
-One should ensure a bowel movement in the morning, wash the body, and perform morning kriyas (cleansing techniques) at this time.
-Kriyas such as jalaand a scrapping of the tongue will be helpful in ridding the body of any ama that accumulates overnight.
+Empty your bowels in the morning, wash your body, and perform morning kriyas (cleansing techniques) at this time.
+Kriyas such as jala neti, nasya, and tongue scrapping will be helpful in ridding your body of any ama that accumulates overnight.

 This is a time for waking, not going to sleep.
 Those who work or party into the early morning hours will bring out vatas unsteady aspects, resulting in less focus and stability of the mind.